 - Copenhagen: Golds and grayed blues.

-- Renaissance: A range of corals and aquas plus neutrals inspired by Botticelli paintings.
+- NEW: Renaissance: A range of corals and aquas plus neutrals inspired by Botticelli paintings.

 - NEW: Naturals: A collection of natural whites, fawns, moorit, Shetland Black, grays, plus traditional madder red and two indigo blues.